 The Ritmuller R8 for near the same price as the Yamaha and Kawai and less in price than the Essex incorporates Lothar Thoma’s designs with innovations and German parts that create a musical bass section unlike the Japanese counterparts.
 The Ritmuller has an upper section with sustain and musicality and a fast responsive action any pianist would be delighted with .
 The Rimuller R9 at 5’3″ is the same size as a the well made but musically inferior Yamaha GC1.
 It costs thousands less than the GC1 and has the musicality of Yamaha’s C1X at nearly half the price.

 The 52″ Ritmuller UH132 is one of the most refined and advanced 52″ pianos on the market.
 Many people have remarked that this piano is reminiscent of the $70,000 Bechstein 52″ which coincidentally was also designed by Lothar Thoma.
 Priced significantly less that the Yamaha U3, YUS3 or YUS5 it has a level of sustain that neither can match which also goes for a comparison to the Kawai K500 and K800.
 It is a strong competitor to the Yamaha SU7 at a fraction of the price.
-Hollywood Piano has recently arranged to be the only Ritmuller Representative in the country to feature the UH132 in stunning Macassar Ebony and Kewazinga Bubinga.
+Hollywood Piano has recently arranged to be the only Ritmuller Representative in the country to feature the UH132 in stunning Macassar Ebony with nickle hardware and Kewazinga Bubinga.
 See the pictures.
 Both are in stock now.
 The Bubinga is in Pasadena and the Macassar is in Burbank.